dinospreco/URL-Shortener-API/README.md

 # URL SHORTENER
-This is HTTP Service for creating short url @author Dino Spreco @version 1.0 Java Documentation
+This is HTTP Service for creating short url @author Dino Spreco @version 1.0

+## In App Help Page Uri (With JavaDoc): /help

 ## RUNNING THE API
 ### How to run API